ionic-team/ionic-portals/website/docs/for-android/upgrade-guides.md

 If you need help configuring specific versions of Portals with Capacitor or Capacitor Plugins, check out our [SDK Version Compatibility](./version-matrix) page.

+## Portals for Android 0.8.3 → 0.8.4

+- Portals for Android version `0.8.4` is compatible with Portals Web Plugin version `0.9.x`.

+### Differential Live Update Support

+Portals for Android 0.8.4 introduces support for differential live updates by requiring version 0.5.0 of the Live Updates SDK as the minimum supported version.
+This feature allows for updating only the changed files in a web asset bundle and between each update, reducing the amount of data that needs to be transferred to the device.
+This feature is _enabled by default_.

+To opt-out, explicitly set the [`updateStrategy`](https://ionic.io/docs/live-updates-sdk-android/live-updates/io.ionic.liveupdates/-live-update/index.html#1386601516%2FProperties%2F685870619) property on the `LiveUpdate` configured for the Portal to [`ZIP`](https://ionic.io/docs/live-updates-sdk-android/live-updates/io.ionic.liveupdates/-strategy/index.html#-1559272545%2FClasslikes%2F685870619).

 ## Portals for Android 0.7.x → 0.8.0

 - Portals for Android version `0.8.0` is compatible with Portals Web Plugin version `0.8.x`.